srujan-landeri/HACX/README.md

-# Zero-day Attack Detection and Prevention System.
+# Autonomous AI based Zero-day Attack Detection and Prevention System.

 ## Overview

-This project aims to detect and prevent zero-day network attacks in real-time.
-Zero-day attacks exploit unknown vulnerabilities and pose significant threats to network security.
-Our system utilizes machine learning and network flow analysis to identify and block malicious activity, enhancing cybersecurity.
+This project's objective is to create a threat detection engine capable of identifying and proactively countering Zero-day attacks in real-time, utilizing advanced machine learning techniques.
+The final product is an Electron application, built upon the widely adopted Chromium-based framework, popularly used in building standalone desktop applications.

 ## Features